chrissiedeist/github_to_trello/README.md

 # USAGE

-After completing the [setup](#setup), run `ruby github_to_trello.rb`
+After completing the [setup](#setup), run `ruby github_to_trello.rb [TRELLO_BOARD_NAME] [GITHUB_REPO_NAME]`

 ## Overview
-Use the github API to grab all open issues for specified repos.
+Use the github API to grab all open issues for specified repo.
+Creates a list with the repo name of the specified trello board.
-For each repo, create/update a trello list on a specified board.
+For each issue, create/update a trello card on that list.

 Running the script:
 - Creates a list for each specified repo (if a list for that repo is not already present)